vimeo/stag-java/README.md

  - `stagGeneratedPackageName`: Pass package name as an argument for the generated files.
 By default, the files will be in generated in `com.vimeo.sample.stag.generated` package.
 But, you can specify your own package for the generated files by passing it as an argument to the apt compiler.
  - `stagDebug`: Turn on debugging in Stag.
-This will cause Stag to spit out a lot of output into the gradle console that can aid you in figuring out what class is giving you trouble if the exception gradle prints out isn't sufficient.
+This will cause Stag to spit out a lot of output into the gradle console.
+ This can aid you in figuring out what class is giving you trouble, if the exception gradle prints out isn't sufficient.

 ```groovy